-On our way out of College Fjord we might take a Zodiac cruise in through Esther Passage.
+On our way out of College Fjord we cruise in Esther Passage using local boats.
 On our portside we will see mainland Alaska, while on starboard will be Esther Island.

 Day 3 — Cape St. Elias, Kayak Island, and Icy Bay, Alaska, USA

 After cruising the Gulf of Alaska, Silver Explorer will approach Kayak Island, a historical landmark -as this was the only island in Alaska where Georg Steller landed during the Bering Expedition of 1740.